Interactive Brokers Trading Service

 - To use the Interactive Brokers trading service, you need an account with Interactive Brokers.
 Go to the Interactive Brokers website and open an account with them if you do not already have one.

-It is possible to use an Interactive Brokers demo account and log into TWS with the username edemo and password demouser.
+It is possible to use an Interactive Brokers demo account.
+At the Interactive Brokers Login window from Trader Workstation, there is a way to log into a demo account associated with your email address.
 This should only be used for test purposes though.

 - Go to API >> Settings.